WADA rules Russia ‘non-compliant,’ dealing blow to Winter Games hopes

 Russia escaped a blanket ban at the 2016 Summer Olympics in Rio de Janeiro but remains barred from competing in international athletics events.

-Yuri Ganus, director general of RUSADA, said the agency had done everything ii could to be reinstated apart from two criteria that had not been met and were out of its control.
+Yuri Ganus, director general of RUSADA, said the agency had done everything it could to be reinstated apart from two criteria that had not been met and were out of its control.

 "We fulfilled all the criteria that depended on us," Ganus told a news conference in Moscow.
 "There were two points that were beyond our prerogatives.
 Unfortunately they were not fulfilled."